Automate Your Work With FME Workbenches (FMW)

 FME software is your GIS data conversion factory.

 You load a format in.
 It churns out another.
 As requested.

 It’s as simple as that.

-But, the cool thing about FME software is that you can even do more than that.
+But, the cool thing about FME software is that you can do some pretty serious automated analysis too in the form of FME workbenches (FMW).
 Let’s get down to business:

 Spatial Extract, Transform, Load (ETL)

 You don’t have to be a Jedi data conversion master to know the 3 basic FME software translation processes.

 Those are the basics how FME software works.

 How amazing would it be if you could transform data like the flick of a switch?